tsetsefly/42-fdf/README.md

 	i++;
 }
 ```
-Using graphics library (MinilibX) to detect key-presses and placing image
+Using graphics library (MinilibX) to detect key-presses and placing image in the window
 ```c
 // draw.c --> connect_lines
 // taking image and placing it in middle